 Students are regarded as young adults, but at the same time are supported to make decisions for themselves.
 They are given the opportunity to take on responsibilities within the school environment, and act as ambassadors for the school.

 The Sixth Form team at Northease

-Our Sixth Form team liaises with local colleges on behalf of our students, local businesses to co-ordinate work experience and with academic staff at Northease as well as providing pastoral support and careers advice.
-We also deliver life skills and employability courses and supports our students with off- site educational programmes and supports students with their learning issues.
+Our Sixth Form team liaises with local colleges on behalf of our students, with local businesses to co-ordinate work experience, and with academic staff at Northease.
+As well as providing pastoral support and careers advice, we continue to help students with their learning issues.
+We deliver life skills and employability courses and also take part in off- site educational programmes.

 It would have been really difficult to just go to college that first term.
 Coming to Northease was familiar and I was with friends, so it made the transition easier.
 Being given responsibility for duties was important as it was recognition that we were no longer just school pupils.